 There are so many great planners out on the market now.
 I currently use and love my Erin Condren Life Planner.
-Other planners I have been eyeing are Inkwell Press, Day Designer, Emily Ley and The Happy Planner.
+Other planners I have been eyeing are Inkwell Press, Emily Ley Simplified Planner, and The Happy Planner.

 If you do a quick Etsy search for “planner stickers“, you will find tons of options.
 I knew I could create some functional, yet pretty stickers on my own.
-Today, I am going to share with you how to begin to create your own planner stickers with your Cricut.
+Today, I am going to share with you how to begin to create your own planner stickers with your Cricut machine.

-Start by opening the Cricut Design Space™ app.
+Start by opening Cricut Design Space™.
 For this tutorial, I used my iPad and the app.
 But you can also use your computer, as well.